klavinslab/aquaverse/docs/installation/index.md

     You should change the _production_ mode configuration to point to your database server.
     And, in this case, you don't need to worry about the remainder of the `database.yml` file.

-6. To install on a machine other than your computer, copy the `aquarium` directory to the server.
+6. If you are installing on a server, e.g., other than your computer, copy the `aquarium` directory to the server, and open a command-line shell in that directory.

-7. Install the Ruby gems required by Aquarium with
+7. In the `aquarium` directory, install the Ruby gems required by Aquarium with

     ```bash
     gem update --system
-    gem install bundler && bundle install --jobs 20 --retry 5
+    gem install bundler
+    bundle install --jobs 20 --retry 5
     ```

     Note: if the MySQL database is not installed or not properly installed/configured, you may get errors during this step.